What Is a CV? Meaning + Examples

 case manager example resume

-• Can be customized with additional sections relevant to a specific job
+• Can be customized with additional sections relevant to a specific job, if space allows

 If a resume sounds better suited to your needs, check out our Resume Builder, which will create a fully customized resume tailored to your job’s specifications.